If Everyone Ate Beans Instead of Beef

 Helen Harwatt is a researcher trained in environmental nutrition, a field focused on developing food systems that balance human health and sustainability.
 She’s interested in policy, but realistic about how much progress can be expected under the aforementioned leadership.
 So she and colleagues have done research on maximizing the impacts of individuals.
 As with so many things in life and health, that tends to come down to food.

 Recently Harwatt and a team of scientists from Oregon State University, Bard College, and Loma Linda University calculated just what would happen if every American made one dietary change: substituting beans for beef.
-They found that if every American were willing and able to make that change—hypothetically—the U.S. could still come close to meeting its 2020 greenhouse-gas emission goals, pledged by President Barack Obama in 2009.
+They found that if everyone were willing and able to do that—hypothetically—the U.S. could still come close to meeting its 2020 greenhouse-gas emission goals, pledged by President Barack Obama in 2009.

 That is, even if nothing about our energy infrastructure or transportation system changed—and even if people kept eating chicken and pork and eggs and cheese—this one dietary change could achieve somewhere between 46 and 74 percent of the reductions needed to meet the target.